mitchopt/Logic-based-Benders-decomposition-for-wildfire-suppression/README.md

-# LBBD-for-wildfire-suppression
+# Logic-based-Benders-decomposition-for-wildfire-suppression
-Accompanying github for the paper "Logic-Based Benders Decomposition for Wildfire Suppression"
+Accompanying github for our paper "Logic-Based Benders Decomposition for Wildfire Suppression"